AngelaPrades/gs-consuming-rest-xml-android/README.ftl.md

 <#assign project_id="gs-consuming-rest-xml-android">
+This Getting Started guide walks you through the process of building an application that uses Spring for Android's `RestTemplate` to consume XML from a REST service.

 What you'll build
 -----------------

-This Getting Started guide walks you through the process of building an application that uses Spring for Android's `RestTemplate` to consume XML from a REST service.
+You'll fetch some publicly visible Facebook data using their REST API from Android.

 What you'll need